 The editor comes equipped with multiple templates and preset sizes for social media, a library full of professional photos, a variety of fonts to choose from, and a set of filters and effects you can apply to your images.
 You can also upload your own elements, and they're all highly customizable.
 The user interface is very straightforward, and they also have great tutorials that walk you through their features didactically.

 Adding text to images is very easily done here.
 You either choose a template and customize the text, or use the text button to drag a text field wherever you want it, further selecting a font, font size, color, and more advanced settings.
 Here is an image we created with DesignWizard, in less than a minute:

-Our take: DesignWizard is perfect to quickly edit images to use in social media, and it's an even more ideal resource if you want to do so in one stop: as they provide high-quality images, templates and fonts (some best are locked for premium, paid users, but there are plenty of cool free elements), you can simply open up this tool and create a new visual from scratch in no time and without importing any files.
+Our take: DesignWizard is perfect for quickly editing images to use in social media, and it's an even more ideal resource if you want to do so in one stop: as they provide high-quality images, templates, and fonts (some best are locked for premium, paid users, but there are plenty of cool free elements), you can simply open up this tool and create a new visual from scratch in no time and without importing any files.
 We just love it!

 Cost: Free for up to 15 MB of storage for your designs, and you pay $1 per premium image/template (but you have access to all editing features!)